 Now it’s your turn.
-Let us know in the comments below what Fantasy hockey injuries you’re dealing with and how you’re filling those holes.
+Let us know in the comments below who your favourite Fantasy hockey pickup of the week is.